PercentBoat4164/DynamicMetronome/README.md

   - [ ] Option for 8-and-in
   - [ ] Moving sections of the program
   - [ ] Copying sections of the program
-  - [ ] Copying sections of other programs
+  - [ ] Copying sections of other program